-Loss of bladder control, which is also known as urinary incontinence (UI), or urinary leakage occurs when urine leaks before you reach to a restroom.
+Loss of bladder control, which is also known as urinary incontinence (UI), or urinary leakage occurs when urine leaks before you reach a restroom.
 Millions of people across the globe particularly women experience this problem mainly as they grow older and after childbirth.

 A few drops of urine may leak in some women when they laugh or cough.
 Others may experience an urgent need to go to the bathroom but are incapable of getting in control.
-Urine leakage can also occur during a sexual activity and can be a source of emotional misery.
+Urine leakage can also occur during sexual activity and can be a source of emotional misery.

 Causes of Urinary Leakage